tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

         return self._feature_ndims
 ```

-The advantages of this design is that the covariance functions are additive and multiplicative which gives the user high flexibility to experiment with different combinations of covariance functions.
-Moreover, [ARD (Automatic Relevence Determination)](http://www.gaussianprocess.org/gpml/chapters/RW5.pdf) is possible using ``tfp.math.psd_kernel.FeatureScaled`` kernel and hence user get one more degree of freedom which is to set and infer the ``scale_diag`` parameter during inference using hir/her favorite inference methods like MCMC or ``find_MAP``.
+The advantage of this design is that the covariance functions are additive and multiplicative which gives the user high flexibility to experiment with different combinations of covariance functions.
+Moreover, [ARD (Automatic Relevance Determination)](http://www.gaussianprocess.org/gpml/chapters/RW5.pdf) is possible using ``tfp.math.psd_kernel.FeatureScaled`` kernel and hence user get one more degree of freedom which is to set and infer the ``scale_diag`` parameter during inference using hir/her favorite inference methods like MCMC or ``find_MAP``.

-The only disadvantage of this design is that it is inconvinient for the user to create his/her own covariance function as it requires the ``self._kernel`` to be an instance of ``tfp.math.psd_kernels.PositiveSemidefiniteKernel``.
+The only disadvantage of this design is that it is inconvenient for the user to create his/her covariance function as it requires the ``self._kernel`` to be an instance of ``tfp.math.psd_kernels.PositiveSemidefiniteKernel``.
 As a result, the user has to first inherit ``tfp.math.psd_kernels.PositiveSemidefiniteKernel`` and then wrap it in ``pm.gp.Covariance`` base.

 Following are the covariance functions that I aim to create: